apalii/cdc/README.md

 In case when call duration exceeds the entered value - script will show the call-id of this call.
 It possible to use cdc.py without parameters in order to see list of the ip addresses of the available sip envs on the current sip server.

+It seems it is rare used stuff, I've made just for practicing.